brianleect/binance-pump-alerts/README.md

 ## Manual Setup

-1. On the command line run the command `pip install -r requirements.txt` while located at folder with code.
+1. On the command-line run the command `pip install -r requirements.txt` while located at folder with code.
 1. Create a new telegram bot token from [@botfather](https://t.me/BotFather).
 1. Get telegram `chat_id` from [@get_id_bot](https://telegram.me/get_id_bot).
    - Alternatively, a `channel_id` can be used as well.